ThomasBaldi/STUDY-EP-stock-sales/README.md

 ---

-2. Only the Admin has access to the "GET/allorders
+2. Only the Admin has access to the `GET/allorders`

-- In this endpoint, the Admin will have the same view as the one from the previous endpoint, but each order will also list the owner of the order and every order item and its details.
+- In this endpoint, the Admin will have the same view as the one from the previous endpoint, but each order will also list the owner (fullname and username) of the order and every order item and its details.
 - Should any error occur while retrieving such data, a relevant response message is sent.
 - This endpoint uses as specified in the requests a raw sql query to retrieve all the data.

 ---

-3. When a user is logged in and has items in the cart, POST/order/:id can be used.
+3. When a user is logged in and has items in the cart, `POST/order/:id` can be used.

 - this endpoint takes an item.id as a parameter
 - searches for a cartItem with the same id